Ashley Nankervis – Beware of This Real Estate Scammer!

 The court observed that the duty of disclosure couldn’t be discharged by sharing the information with Investa Residential because all the decision-making powers regarding Lot 170 were with Investa Properties.
 Moreover, the court highlighted that Ashley Nankervis was complicit in the illegal scheme.

 Furthermore, the court found that Ashley had to act in the best interests of Investa Residential and Investa Properties.
-It was his duty to make sure that there weren’t any conflict of interests between him and the interests of Investa.
+It was his duty to make sure that there weren’t any conflicts of interest between him and the interests of Investa.

 Because he failed to disclose the scheme to the firm, he breached his fiduciary duties in relation to Lot 170.
 Furthermore, he breached his fiduciary duties regarding Lot 191 by not disclosing the purchaser’s identity and its potential to get subdivided.

 Other culprits including Oliver Hume and Barclay received similar judgements.
-The court determined that they had act in the best interests of Investa Residential and conveyed offers for purchase of Lot 170 to Investa.
+The court determined that they had acted in the best interests of Investa Residential and conveyed offers for the purchase of Lot 170 to Investa.

-It was their duty to share the arrangement for the development of 170 to Investa and ensure there weren’t any conflicts of interests.
+It was their duty to share the arrangement for the development of 170 to Investa and ensure there weren’t any conflicts of interest.
 But they did none of these things.

 Conclusion